sethdmoore/digo/README.md

 ## API
-The API exposes routes, but be careful as there is currently no security.
+The API exposes a few routes.
+Basic Authentication can be enabled by exporting DIGO_API_USERNAME and DIGO_API_PASSWORD.

 route         | method | description
 --------------|--------|------------